-Risk in the Community Meeting

-Information for parents
+Risk in the Community (RIC) meeting Information for parents

-What is a Risk in the Community Meeting?
+What is a RIC meeting?

-Talking about how we reduce the harm that your son/daughter might see, hear or experience outside your home, whilst with friends, in places and spaces and around criminal risk.
+Talking about how we reduce the harm that your son/daughter might see, hear or experience outside your home, whilst with friends, in places and spaces.

-What will the Risk in the Community Meeting be about?
+What will the RIC meeting be about?

-- What impacts on your son/daughter being safe when they are out of the home? - What are the risks your son/daughter might have when they are out of the home? - Who might be able to help reduce the harm that might happen to your son/daughter when they are out of the home? - What is going well, that can help reduce any harm that your son/daughter might be at when they are out of the home?
+- · What impacts on your son/daughter being safe when they are out of the home? - · What are the risks your son/daughter might have when they are out of the home? - Who might be able to help reduce the harm that might happen to your son/daughter when they are out of the home? - What is going well, that can help reduce any harm that your son/daughter might be at when they are out of the home?